Skip to content

 Static registry classes offer bidirectional lookups for converting between enum codes and their corresponding string names.
 The BrowserRegistry, OsRegistry, and BrandRegistry classes provide type-safe access to predefined values.

-// Get browser name from enum code
+// Look up a browser name by its code

 if (BrowserRegistry.TryGetBrowserCode("Safari", out var browserCode))